ArthurHowardMorris/ArthurHowardMorris.github.io/_posts/2020-04-17-debt-and-taxes.md

   - taxes
   - econometrics
 ---
+## Taxation of debt renegotiations and contract design
 [Taxation of debt renegotiations and contract design: Insights for incomplete contract theory](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2981069)

 with Scott Dyreng and Elia Ferracuti

-Substantial revision in process, SSRN link to stale version
+- Substantial revision in process, SSRN link to stale version